‘Twas the Night Ornament Series

 • Average size of the finished ornaments: About 4 x 5 inches (10 x 13 cm) Of course, it varies because the shapes vary, but that will give you an idea.

-WHERE TO BUY THE PATTERNS: You can purchase my patterns exclusively from my Etsy shop and download them at your convenience.
+WHERE TO BUY THE PATTERNS: Purchase my patterns exclusively from my Etsy shop and download them at your convenience.
 Your pattern download links do not expire:

 FREQUENTLY WONDERED QUERIES: